 Bachelor of Divinity, (B.D), University of St. Andrews, 1992-1996

-PhD, Literature and Theology in the 20th century, University of Birmingham, 1997-2002
+PhD, Literature and Theology, University of Birmingham, 1997-2002

 Areas of counselling I deal with

 Gender and identity, ageing, crisis at mid-life, religion, belief, spirituality and Body Dysmorphic Disorder (BDD).

 Individual therapy: A standard 50 min session is charged at £40-£50, depending on means.
 A lower rate is available for students.
 Couples therapy costs £65 for a 1hr 15 min session and £50 for a 50 minute session.